About Funeral Consumers Alliance

 Helps 70 funeral planning societies stay in touch with each other and exchange ideas

-The FCA Board of Directors comes from all around the United States, and has adopted these Bylaws governing FCA’s operations.
+The FCA Board of Directors comes from all around the United States.

 Our affiliates are nonsectarian, nonprofit, educational organizations.
 They were first started in the late 1930s (known then as Memorial Societies) because of two influences: the depression and the increasing cost of funerals due to the use of embalming and more elaborate manufactured caskets.
 There are now about 70 nonprofit funeral-planning groups across the US.